 Haemoparasite distribution among different sex of cattle in southern agricultural zone of Nasarawa State

 Presented in Table 5 is haemoparasite distribution among different sex of cattle in southern agricultural zone of Nasarawa state.
 The result showed no significant (P>0.05) relationship between sex and distribution of haemoparasites.
-Prevalence of mixed (18.42% and 24.19% ), Anaplasma spp (63.16% and 56.45%), Babesia spp ( 36.84% and 33.87%) and Theileria spp (0.00%) to 1.61%) in male and female respectively
+Prevalence of mixed infection (18.42% and 24.19% ), Anaplasma spp (63.16% and 56.45%), Babesia spp ( 36.84% and 33.87%) and Theileria spp (0.00%) to 1.61%) in male and female respectively.

-Haematological parameters of baemoparasites infected cattle and non-infected cattle
+Haematological parameters of haemoparasites infected cattle and non-infected cattle

 Haematological parameter of haemoparasites infected cattle and non- infected cattle is presented in Table 6.
 There was significantly (P<0.05) higher packed cell volume, haemoglobin, red blood cell count, mean corpuscular haemoglobin concentration and eosinophil for infected than non- infected cattle.
 Mean corpuscular volume, white blood count neutrophil, lymphocyte, monocyte and basophil were not significantly (P>0.05) different.